 Just because the temperature has fallen doesn’t mean you have to stop exploring!
 In fact, winter hiking offers breathtaking views and may even help you find more solitude on the trail as fewer people are venturing out.
+Read ahead for some tips on how to stay warm and prepared on the trail.

-However, just like any hiking trip, it’s necessary to be prepared, especially as you may encounter some pretty harsh conditions.
+Prepare: Like any hiking trip, it’s necessary to be prepared, especially as you may encounter some pretty harsh conditions.
 It’s also important to help your dog acclimate to the weather and ensure that your pup has the proper level of fitness for the strenuous activity.

-Also keep in mind that hiking isn’t recommended for puppies or older dogs who can tire more easily, so be sure to chat to your vet to find out what your dog is capable of before undertaking a huge hike.
+Dogs Age: Also keep in mind that hiking isn’t recommended for puppies or older dogs who can tire more easily, so be sure to chat to your vet to find out what your dog is capable of before undertaking a huge hike.
 You’ll also want to be even more vigilant of the weather conditions during the winter: think not only about how the weather might change while you’re out but what the current conditions are on the trail.

-Snow drifts and too much fresh powder on the hiking trail can mean that your dog needs to jump through the snow which isn’t the ideal, especially for a longer hike as this will become exhausting very quickly.
+Activity Level: Snow drifts and too much fresh powder on the hiking trail can mean that your dog needs to jump through the snow which isn’t the ideal, especially for a longer hike as this will become exhausting very quickly.
 Once you have checked with your vet and know that your dog is ready to take on a winter hike, you can head out with these tips in mind.

-Here are our 11 essentials for winter hiking:
+Our 11 essentials for winter hiking:

 Although it might seem rather obvious, it’s vital that your dog has I.D. in case the unimaginable happens and you do get separated while hiking.
 Make sure that your cell phone number rather than your home phone number is on their collar so that you’re able to be contacted.
 Our ID Tag Sets are custom made and fully personalizable for your pup!